 Willow Creek Trail is a 2.7 mile moderately trafficked loop trail located near Bass Lake, CA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and cross country skiing and is accessible from May until October.
+The trail is primarily used for hiking and nature trips and is accessible from May until October.
 Dogs are also able to use this trail.

 Willow creek trailhead starts at Willow creek parking area off of road 274.
 The trail ends at McLeod Flat road.
 The two main attractions to Willow Creek trail are Angel Falls and Devil's Slide.
 The rocks in this area are extremely slippery, so be careful.